NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1a_intro_aop_gee.md

 ## Explore Image Properties

-Next let's take a look at the Image Property and display the release information.
+Next let's take a look at the Image Properties.

 ```
 // look at the image properties